varnish/Varnish-Book/varnish_book.rst

      import hashtwo;

-VCL example using Hashtwo
+VCL Example Using Hashtwo
 .........................

 ..
-The content of this page comes from ``man vmod_hashtwo``.
+Most of the content in this subsection comes from ``man vmod_hashtwo``.

 On an e-commerce site the backend application issues a ``X-HashTwo`` HTTP header field for every product that is referenced on that page.